Don Francks: Music

-In 1963, Franks released No One in This World Is Like Don Francks, his first solo album, recorded at the Village Vanguard in New York City.
-The title of the album derived from a remark made by Jackie Gleason when the trio performed on the April 23, 1963 The Jackie Gleason Show playing "Bye Bye Blackbird".
-Two years later, he recorded his second album, Lost... and Alone, with orchestral arrangements by Patrick Williams.
-He recorded his final album, 21st Century Francks, in 2002 at the Top o' the Senator in Toronto.
-The album was released in 2014.

 Voice actor

 Francks played Archie Goodwin with Mavor Moore as Nero Wolfe for a 1982 series on Canadian radio.
 He provided the voice of "Skunk" in Gene Simmons's animated television show, My Dad the Rock Star.

 According to differing sources, either Francks or Gabriel Dell was the uncredited actor providing the voice of Boba Fett, a Mandalorian bounty hunter, in the Star Wars Holiday Special.
-Francks, credited, voiced the role of Boba Fett in an episode of Star Wars: Droids.
-He voiced several characters in Inspector Gadget, along with his daughter, Cree Summer, who voiced Penny during the first season of the show.
-He provided the voice for Mok Swagger in the 1983 Canadian animated film Rock and Rule, and the voice of Sabretooth on X-Men.
-He also voiced both Thomas "House" Conklin and Sergeant Carl Proctor on the 1988 Police Academy animated series.
+Francks, credited, voiced Boba Fett in an episode of Star Wars: Droids.

+He voiced several characters in Inspector Gadget along with his daughter Cree Summer, who voiced Penny during the show's first season.

+Francks provided voices for Mok Swagger in the 1983 Canadian animated film Rock and Rule and Sabretooth on X-Men.
+He also voiced Thomas "House" Conklin and Sergeant Carl Proctor in the 1988 Police Academy animated series.
-Francks died in Toronto on April 3, 2016, of lung cancer.

 Personal life

+Francks married twice and had several children, including Cree Summer and Rainbow Sun Francks.

 An avid motorcycle rider, Don Francks also had a collection of twelve antique cars, mostly Model-T Ford racing cars dated 1912 to 1927.

 He supported Greenpeace and the Tibetan independence movement.

-After quitting alcohol at the age of 21, Francks smoked marijuana, performing a song called "Smoking Reefers."
+After quitting alcohol at age 21, Francks smoked marijuana, performing a song called "Smoking Reefers."

 As a spokesman for Other Voices (Canadian TV series) in the mid-1960s, he investigated a boy's murder at Red Pheasant Cree Nation in Saskatchewan.

-Francks married twice and had several children, including Cree Summer and Rainbow Sun Francks.
+Death

+Francks died of lung cancer in Toronto on April 3, 2016.